Programs of the Knowledge Bank

 Energy for development

-The Energy for Development program aims to strengthen the authorities' competence and capacity to develop the renewable energy sector and ensure public access to clean energy.
-The primary target group is countries with severe energy poverty in sub-Saharan Africa.
-The program will assist the authorities to:
+The Energy for development programme (EfD) aims to strengthen the expertise and capacity of the authorities to develop the renewable energy sector and secure public access to clean energy.
+The primary target group comprises countries with high energy poverty in sub-Saharan Africa, as well as Nepal.
+The programme will help the authorities to develop:

-- develop favorable framework conditions for investments in renewable energy,
+- Good framework conditions for investments in renewable energy

-- good environmental management, including spatial planning and social considerations.
+- Good environmental management of the energy sector, including land planning and social considerations

 Fish for development